Dagmar (actress): Television

 In 1950, when Lewis was hired by Jerry Lester for NBC's first late-night show Broadway Open House (1950–51), he renamed her Dagmar.
 Lester devised the name as a satirical reference following the huge success on television of the TV series Mama (1949–1957), in which the younger sister, Dagmar Hansen, was portrayed by Robin Morgan.
 As Dagmar, Lewis was instructed to wear a low-cut gown, sit on a stool, and play the role of a stereotypical dumb blonde.
-With tight sweaters displaying the 5 ft 8 in Lewis' curvy figure, her dim-bulb character was an immediate success, soon attracting much more attention than Lester.
+With tight sweaters displaying the 5 ft 8 in Lewis's curvy figure, her dim-bulb character was an immediate success, soon attracting much more attention than Lester.
 Lewis quickly showed that regardless of appearances, she was quite bright and quick-witted.
 Her appearances created a sensation, leading to much press coverage and a salary increase from $75 to $1,250.
 With Dagmar getting all the attention and Lester burned out from having to create new material five nights per week, Lester walked off his own show in May 1951, and Dagmar became the host until the show was cancelled in August 1951.

 Dagmar became one of the leading personalities of early 1950s live television, doing sketch comedy on Milton Berle's Texaco Star Theater, the Bob Hope Show, and other shows.
 On June 17, 1951, she appeared on the Colgate Comedy Hour with host Eddie Cantor and guests Milton Berle, Phil Foster, and Jack Leonard.
 In 1951, she made a TV guest appearance with Frank Sinatra, which prompted Columbia Records producer Mitch Miller to record "Mama Will Bark", a novelty duet between Sinatra and Dagmar.
 The record has often been considered one of the worst of his career; however, it made no. 21 on the Billboard charts.

 Dagmar was featured in a Life cover story with Alfred Eisenstaedt's photo of her on the July 16, 1951 issue.
 For the interior photo essay, Life photographers followed her to rehearsals and accompanied her on a vacation to her home town in West Virginia.